macnev2013/aws-examples/README.md

-# localstack-client-examples
+# AWS SDK Examples
-Basic example for creating LocalStack client
+Basic AWS Example for using Localstack.